sreeramsunkara/TAS-Workshop-CAH/README.md

 8. On the _INSTANCE LIMITS_ section, set _Minimum_ to **1** and set _Maximum_ to **10** and then hit apply changes.

-9. You can now **close** the _AutoScaling Tab_ by clicking on the *x* at the top left hand corner of the tab.
+9. You can now **close** the _Autoscaling Tab_ by clicking on the *x* at the top left-hand corner of the tab.

 10. Now observe the system at work.

 - Can this type of scaling be done via scripts and configuration files?
 Yes, absolutely.
 The first step is to extend the `cf` CLI features by using plug-ins.
-Let's add the _Cloud Foundry CLI AutoScaler Plug-in_ to your Workshop VM.
+Let's add the _Cloud Foundry CLI Autoscaler Plug-in_ to your Workshop VM.
 Please execute the following commands:

 ```
 cf install-plugin -r CF-Community app-autoscaler-plugin